schollz/acrostic/README.md

 ![bars](https://user-images.githubusercontent.com/6550035/148664640-f5a7cc94-3de7-4da7-b8d3-c9903ab4735b.png)

-adjust parameters in `PARAMS > notes` or from the phantom UI:
+the bars lets you modify the gating of notes and add new notes. adjust parameters in `PARAMS > notes` or from the phantom UI:

 - E2 adjusts interstitial note probability
 - E3 adjusts gate probabilty